 ‘Are you sure it’s safe?’
 Rowan is a little nervous.

 ‘Yes.
-Missy is in town and you know Granny never comes up here during the day.’
+Missy is in town and you know Granny is going through old clothes, she’s gonna be busy the whole day.’

 ‘Come on.
 I’m sure there’s more of the blue potion for Buddy!’